MicrosoftDocs/azure-reference-other/studio-module-reference/remove-duplicate-rows.md

 ## Missing values

 The input dataset might have missing values in non-key columns and key columns.
 These rules apply to missing values:

 + A missing value is considered a valid value in key columns.
-Missing values can be present in both key     + In a sparse dataset, the missing value is considered equal only if it equals the default representation of a sparse value.
+Missing values can be present in both key.

++ In a sparse dataset, the missing value is considered equal only if it equals the default representation of a sparse value.

 + In key columns, a missing value is considered equal to other missing values, but not equal to non-missing values.

-+ In a sparse dataset, the missing value is considered equal only if it equals the default representation of a sparse value.

 ##  <a name="ExpectedInputs"></a> Expected input